GrgDev/bitburner-scripts/docs/README.md

 Thank you.

+One more quick mention.
+I only run Bitburner on my home Windows machine.
+Therefore I cannot guarantee that my git config settings on that Windows machine will properly let you clone my git repo with the proper line terminations (LF vs CRLF).
+Since I expect myself to be the only one using this repo, that's your problem.
+Not mine.

 ## What is with the Vitburner Template?

 It's pretty awesome, and I am still learning everything that it provides.
 However, it can't do anything cool until you connect it to the game.
 Here are the steps to do that.